komtaki/visibility-recommender/README.md

 ## Roughly pattern

-Of course, I don't know where the constant is referenced in the string concatenation.
+Of course, we don't know if the constant reference is constructed by string concatenation.

 ### public